jehans8543/sep10-freedom-project/blog/entry03.md

 I struggled a lot to think of innovations that would connect to my topic, and in order to come up with this soild list of inventions, I had to do a lot of reserach for problems that already exist in the government.
 I also had to find different types of technologies that did not exist yet, or were similar to the one I thought of so I would not interlap with anything that is already exisiting.
 If anything I beleive the hardest part of this whole journey thus far was thinking of inventions.

 ## Engineering Design Process
-So far in the I officially finished up the research portion of part A in the EDP, and now I am offically starting part B where I would have to look ahead and think of the future.
+So far in the I officially finished up the research portion of part A in the EDP, and now I am **_offically starting_** part B where I would have to look ahead and think of the future.
 When I say think of the future, I would have to think of innovations that could be created in the furutre that could solve the problems that are currently seen in my topic.
+Starting part B, as I have mentioned earlier, was quite difficult for me because most of part B required creativity, which is something that I myself don't have much of.
+In order for me to overcome this challenge, I had to do a lot of reseraching, and taking the time to further go in depth and understand my topic.